Skip to main content

 }

 The below example shows how to add a member account without a CUR integration.
+Note the cur_bucket_name variable is not included within the module configuration.
 As a result, an IAM Role is created, which Vantage can assume to ingest the cost and resource metadata that are displayed within the Vantage console.
 See the Terraform documentation for more details.

 provider "aws" {